 XOJet, Inc. ("XOJet"), a private aviation company, is a TPG portfolio company.
 Caesars Entertainment and XOJet are parties to a Custom Membership Program Agreement pursuant to which, among other things, Caesars Entertainment has access to XOJet aircrafts at contractually agreed upon hourly rates.
-Pursuant to the terms of this agreement, Caesars Entertainment incurred expenses of approximately \$3.0 million, \$3.8 million, and \$4.1 million for the years ended December 31, 2014, 2013, and 2012, respectively.
+Pursuant to the terms of this agreement, Caesars Entertainment incurred expenses of \$0.9 million for the year ended December 31, 2015, and \$0.3 million during the first quarter of 2016.